Can you increase female libido quickly when you’re ‘not in the mood’?

 How to increase female libido when you’ve had your Ovaries removed

 If you’ve had a hysterectomy and your ovaries were removed at the same time, a sudden drop in testosterone can cause a lowering of your libido.

-It won’t help, though, to just start popping vitamin pills when you have no interest in sex.
+It won’t help, though, to just start popping vitamin pills when your libido is in your boots.
 Many of the vitamin supplements available are synthetic.
 So, they’re unlikely to be absorbed by your body – and even if they are, they’re often not utilised.

 First and foremost you’ll need to want to take responsibility for looking after yourself, and nurturing yourself with a healthy diet and exercise.
-Only when you take control of that aspect of your life will your energy and self-esteem, improve and with that - your interest in sex.
+Only when you take control of that aspect of your life will your energy and self-esteem, improve and with that, your libido.